PraveenKumarVemulawada/TimerApp/README.md

 Clone or download this project into your IDE.

-Do npm install for all the modules used in the project.
+Do npm install to install all the modules used in the project.

 Type ng serve command in terminal to run the application.